shNext/shNext/README.md

 ---

 cryptographic algorithms development then fundamental thinking about the integration of cryptography with ai and its utilization in embedded systems. <br/>
+with the compiler, focusing on the environment using multiple processors, its own domain. <br/>

 ---